ietf-wg-privacypass/base-drafts/draft-davidson-pp-protocol.md

 to the draft specification here also.

 Each new extension that modifies the internals of the protocol in either of the two ways MUST re-justify that the extended protocol still satisfies the security requirements in {{sec-reqs}}.
 Protocol extensions MAY put forward new security guarantees if they are applicable.

 The extensions MUST also conform with the extension framework policy as set out in the architectural framework document.
-For example, this may concern any potential impact on client privacy that the extension may introduce.
+For example, this may concern any potential impact on client anonymity that the extension may introduce.

 --- back